 Glossary of terms

-This document lays out the specific usage of some terms within Zivver products and documentation.
+This document explains the usage of terms in Zivver products and documentation.

 a code which is communicated to a recipient by means other than SMS or mail, and which is used to access Zivver messages addressed to said recipient.

 the process of granting an rights to send and receive Zivver messages via another account.
 User and functional accounts can be delegated.

 an email address which automatically forwards received Zivver messages to the primary email address.
 An alias can not send a Zivver message.

 code to be used to restore access to your account in the event that you lost access to your 2FA.

 filtering rules for Zivver message drafts.